Pascal-304/dhs_analysis/README.md

 The 1998 GDHS is publicly available at https://dhsprogram.com/publications/publication-FR106-DHS-Final-Reports.cfm
   - We gathered data from a table on page 45 in the pdf.
-  - The r script "01-gather_data.R" located under the "scripts" folder contains the code necessary to obtain the data used.
+  - The r script '01-gather_data.R' located under the 'scripts' folder contains the code necessary to obtain the data used.

 ## Preprocessing and Cleaning

-After obtaining the "raw data", some cleaning was done.
-The code used to obtain the clean dataset is located at "scripts/02-clean_and_prepare_data.R"
+After obtaining the 'raw data', some cleaning was done.
+The code used to obtain the clean dataset is located at 'scripts/02-clean_and_prepare_data.R'